oracle-livelabs/developer/redwood-extensions/saasservice/saasservice.md

 					  ![Image alt text](images/codeview.png)
 14. Locate the line that starts with <oj-table.., which is the definition for the table.

+	There's already a default scroll policy here, but we're going to add another one.

 15. Position your cursor in the space right after <oj table and type **sc**:
 					  ![Image alt text](images/scrollpolicy.png)